Durgasravanipenumaka/CPP/Notes.md

 | string                |                       |                             |

-- unicode table -> unisersal code table, which contains the symbols of all the languages which are world wisely certified.
+- unicode table -> universal code table, which contains the symbols of all the languages which are world wisely certified.

 #### wchart_t :
 - wide character is used to represent is used to represent symbols of unicode.